Ginxss/tfds/README.md

 The value of the iterator can be accessed with either `*it` or the method `it.value()`.
 These two methods are identical and are interchangeable.
 The key of the iterator can be accessed with the method `it.key()`.

-In general, the hash table is not a data structure made for efficient iteration.
+The hash table is not a data structure made for efficient iteration.
 If consistent and fast iteration is required, the use of [Linked List](#linked-list) is recommended.

 ---